I Want To...

 The Office of Graduate Student Affairs (OGSA) was established in 1994 to advise graduate students and to help insure uniform treatment of students throughout the institution.
 As is necessary, we also provide assistance to the Graduate Programs in managing problems that might arise in the training of students and to develop policies regarding important student issues.
 The OGSA also manages the Ph.D. application for the graduate programs, coordinates disability services for Ph.D. students and provides support for graduate student groups.

-Our Professional Development Office (PDO) offers students and postdoctoral fellows concrete advice on academic and non-academic career tracks and organizes visits to the campus by a number of large firms in the pharmaceutical and biotechnology industries.
-The PDO also gives courses and seminars on skills not normally a part of a formal graduate education, such as grant writing, resume construction, interviewing skills, lecturing techniques and so on.
-The goal of the PDO is to make sure our students are equipped to deal with professional life after graduate school, no matter the career path.
+Our Professional Development and Career Office (PDCO) offers students and postdoctoral fellows concrete advice on academic and non-academic career tracks and organizes visits to the campus by a number of large firms in the pharmaceutical and biotechnology industries.
+The PDCO also gives courses and seminars on skills not normally a part of a formal graduate education, such as grant writing, resume construction, interviewing skills, lecturing techniques and so on.
+The goal of the PDCO is to make sure our students are equipped to deal with professional life after graduate school, no matter the career path.